 Scoring models.
 In-database scoring is supported for some models by rendering the generated model into SQL.
 However, some models generate extremely complex SQL expressions that aren't always evaluated effectively within the database.
 For this reason, SQL generation must be enabled separately for each model node.
 If you find that a model node is inhibiting SQL generation, go to the Settings tab on the node dialog box and select Generate SQL for this model (with some models, you may have additional options controlling generation).
 Run tests to confirm that the option is beneficial for your application.
-See the topic "Nodes Supporting SQL Generation" for more information.
+See the topic "Nodes supporting SQL generation" on page 60 for more information.